Get NextJet

 Click on the New repository secret button.

-Add the following secrets:
+Add the following secret:

 • DATABASE_URL - The connection string to your production database.